Access to court documents

 Request access to court documents

-If you'd like to access a court document, ask the court victim advisor or registrar at the court where the case was heard.
+If you'd like to access a court document, you can either ask the court victim advisor or registrar at the court where the case was heard, or complete the application for access to court documents form [PDF, 248 KB].

 More information about accessing court documents